 This page – published in its original form on 1 November 2011 – introduces our multispectral critical edition of David Livingstone's 1871 Field Diary.
 This diary chronicles the months leading up to Livingstone's famous meeting with Henry Morton Stanley and records Livingstone's first-hand impressions of a horrific slave trading massacre he witnessed in Central Africa.
 Livingstone composed the diary when short on both paper and ink, so he improvised by writing over a copy of The Standard newspaper and other scraps while using an ink concocted out of clothing dye.
 The result is a diary that is today almost completely invisible to the naked eye.
 In 2011, the Livingstone Spectral Imaging Project restored the full text of this diary and published it online.
 This edition updates and enhances our previous edition, while fully integrating all relevant primary and secondary materials into Livingstone Online.

-Note: Our edition of the 1871 Field Diary has been separately peer-reviewed and accepted for inclusion in NINES.
-The edition was also 1st Runner Up in the DH Awards 2012 for "Best professional resource for learning about or doing DH work."
+Note: This edition was 1st Runner Up in the DH Awards 2012 for "Best professional resource for learning about or doing DH work."

 Introduction to the edition